Retieun/macaulay2-AI-agent-tutorial/README.md

 # Macaulay2 AI Agent with Claude

-AI agent powered by Claude (Anthropic) for solving algebraic geometry and commutative algebra problems using Macaulay2.
+I know everyone using Macaulay2 is smarter than enough to set these things up.
+But if these saves you a couple minutes, please give me like or #star

 ## Features

 - Natural language interface for Macaulay2
-- Powered by Claude Sonnet 4
+- Powered by Claude Sonnet 4 (or any other LLMs)
-- Gröbner bases, Hilbert series, resolutions
 - LangChain-based agent architecture

 ## Prerequisites

-- macOS 10.15+
+- macOS 10.15+ (or Linux)
 - Python 3.8+
 - Homebrew
-- Anthropic API key with billing enabled
+- Anthropic API key with billing enabled (or other API)

 ## Quick Start